fishymary/Nitrogen_heatstress_Moorea/README.md

 This repository includes data and analysis scripts to accompany:

-# Nitrogen pollution interacts with thermal stress to increase coral bleaching across the seascape
+# Nitrogen pollution interacts with heat stress to increase coral bleaching across the seascape

 ### Author of analysis and code: Mary K Donovan
 ### Currently submitted for peer review as: